python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 ---

 ### Configure the Bot
 You now have both the bot's code and a server to run it on.
-It's time you to connect the two by changing the bot's configurations.
+It's time for you to connect the two by changing the bot's configurations.
 This can be done either automatically or manually, and we'll be detailing the steps for both.

+**Note**: Skip this step if you would like to configure the bot manually, but that will require more work.

 #### Automatic configuration
-To make setup much easier, there is a file called `botstrap.py` that represents a script to bootstrap the configuration for you and help you get started immediately without having to spend much time copying ids from your newly created server into your configuration file.
+To make setup much easier, the script in `botstrap.py` bootstraps the configuration for you and helps you get started immediately, without having to spend much time copying IDs from your newly created server into your configuration file.

-**Note**: This phase can be skipped and done manually, but would require extra manual work.
+**Note**: The script will also work on existing servers as long as the channel names are the same as the one in Python Discord.

 ##### 1. Script setup
 ##### 1.1.
 Environment variables
-You will need to create a file called `.env` which will contain two required values for the script to work: `BOT_TOKEN` and `GUILD_ID`
+You will need to create a file called `.env`, which will contain two required values: `BOT_TOKEN` and `GUILD_ID`.

 Inside, add the following two lines: